HeldLab/ProteoSushi/README.md

+# IMPORTANT NOTE: UNIPROT ANNOTATIONS AREN'T WORKING

+I am currently working with Uniprot to figure out the issue, but for the moment, uniprot annotations aren't working correctly.
+I do not have an estimate of when they will be working either, but I will update once a solution has been found.

 # ProteoSushi

 ProteoSushi transforms peptide-centric, PTM-enriched peptide data into condensed and annotated PTM site output that is easy to understand and analyze.